 A rapidly growing heavy-duty excavation and construction-services business (the “Company”) was growing its fleet and sought to buy out and finance some legacy equipment rental arrangements to improve monthly cash flow.
 The Company specializes in excavation, haulage, construction material management, and production process delivery services for clients in various end industries.

-In February 2019, Atalaya Leasing provided a loan against the Company’s Vendor equipment to enable the Company to buy out the expensive rental arrangements.
-Atalaya Leasing funded most of the transaction alongside the originator.
+In February 2019, Atalaya provided a loan against the Company’s Vendor equipment to enable the Company to buy out the expensive rental arrangements.
+Atalaya funded most of the transaction alongside the originator.

-By buying out the Vendor rental arrangement via the funding from Atalaya Leasing, the Company will save on its rental payments, plus savings in overtime and maintenance charges.
-The financing from Atalaya Leasing enabled the Company to save cash, and use those savings to continue investing in growth.
+By buying out the Vendor rental arrangement via the funding from Atalaya, the Company will save on its rental payments, plus savings in overtime and maintenance charges.
+The financing from Atalaya enabled the Company to save cash, and use those savings to continue investing in growth.